MAGA Turns On Trump After He Tells Followers To ‘Drop’ Jeffrey Epstein Speculation

 By Saturday evening, Trump’s post, published at 5:21 p.m., had amassed twice as many angry replies as likes — an unprecedented ratio for the site’s most-followed user.

-Fueling the revolt was an Axios report that FBI deputy director Dan Bongino threatened to resign after a closed-door clash with Bondi over how quickly the bureau cleared away extortion rumors surrounding Epstein.
+Fueling the revolt was an Axios report on Friday, July 11 that FBI deputy director Dan Bongino threatened to resign after a closed-door clash last week with Bondi over how quickly the bureau cleared away extortion rumors surrounding Epstein.

 Those findings, and Trump’s public defense of them, put the president at odds with a base that has made “Epstein didn’t kill himself” a rallying cry.
 For the first time, the MAGA faithful are aiming that slogan at the man who coined the movement’s name.